NCSUSTAT/NCSUSTAT.github.io/_posts/2023-12-02-[4]Classical Functional Data Analysis(2)(PACE).md

 $\mu_i = (\mu(T_{i1}), . . . , \mu(T_{iN_i}))^T, and \  \phi_{ik} = (\phi_k(T_{i1}), . . . , \phi_k(T_{iN_i}))^T.$

+## comment on integrating information from both individual cases and the entire dataset in Bayesian Approach

 ## Reference